kevL/yata/ReadMe.txt

 pathall=     a path without quotes to a valid directory to grope for 2da info
              for Crafting.2da, Spells.2da, Feat.2da, Classes.2da, or
-             BaseItems.2da (see Appendix E: how to use Info paths) pathall=     another path for Crafting, Spells, and Feat info pathall=     etc. (the first pathall has lowest priority and any info found will be replaced by any info found in subsequent pathall directories;
+             BaseItems.2da (see Appendix E: how to use Info paths) pathall=     another path for Crafting, Spells, and Feat (etc) info pathall=     etc. (the first pathall has lowest priority and any info found will be replaced by any info found in subsequent pathall directories;
              there can be as many or as few pathall directories as you like)